 Under the Settlement Strategy, Fivehead is classed as a Rural Settlement (SS2).
 Click here for the District Council guidance on SS2 to understand what this means.

 Fivehead sits below a ridge in the Vale of Isles on the Somerset Levels & Moors.
 We are surrounded by protected landscape (SSSI, RAMSAR, RSPB Reserve) and have many protected species and plants throughout the Parish.
 For certain applications, you will be required to submit an up-to-date Protected Species check via Somerset Environmental records Check (SERC) – this is a report from 2020 to give an idea of our species-rich environment.
 You will also need to submit a Biodiversity checklist and/or Ecology Report.
-See the SSDC Planning webpages for advice.
+See the Somerset Council Planning web pages for advice.

-SSDC has produced an Environment Strategy to deal with the climate emergency declared by all Councils in Somerset.
+Climate emergency has been declared by most Councils in Somerset.
 The consumption and territorial carbon footprint per household in our Parish are above the national average.
 We expect all new housing to achieve the highest standards of energy conservation, ideally being carbon neutral both in construction materials/methods and function.

 Phosphates pollution on the Somerset Levels